Skip to main content

 A sober conclusion has to specify what evidence would actually move the needle, in both directions.

 The location claim would be strengthened by a small number of concrete findings.
 A sediment core through the proposed neck or summit that returned worked stone, fired brick, or anthropogenic sediment layering at the right depth and age would be powerful, because it would defeat the silt problem by going through it rather than around it.
-Sub-bottom profiling dense enough to map a coherent buried plan, rather than one salvaged track line, would let geometry be tested against the salt-tectonic alternative.
+Profiling beneath the seabed dense enough to map a coherent buried plan, rather than one salvaged track line, would let geometry be tested against the salt tectonics alternative.
 A bathymetric and seismic reconstruction by an independent group, showing that a block in this position subsided from above the level of Syria over the right interval, would convert the expedition's claim of one mile of subsidence into a checkable result.
-And precise dating of the basin's local subsidence history would test the revealed timing of a centuries-long sinking that began some four thousand years after the garden was vacated.
+And precise dating of the basin's local subsidence history would test the revealed timing of a sinking, lasting centuries, that began some four thousand years after the garden was vacated.

-The claim would be weakened, conversely, by findings that the proposed acropolis hill is fully explained as a salt diapir, that the linear features are entirely salt-cored with no anthropogenic component at depth, and that the local subsidence history is incompatible with a once-emergent landmass in the relevant window.
+The claim would be weakened, conversely, by findings that the proposed acropolis hill is fully explained as a salt diapir, that the linear features are entirely cored with salt with no anthropogenic component at depth, and that the local subsidence history is incompatible with a once emergent landmass in the relevant window.
 The salt explanation is already partly on the table, courtesy of the project's own geologist, which is why intellectual honesty requires treating it as the leading natural hypothesis until a core says otherwise.

 Where does that leave the thesis?
-On the textual side, the Urantia Book makes a specific, internally consistent, and self-consciously naturalistic geographic claim, and it volunteers that the four river-heads of Genesis were later confused with the rivers of a different garden, which is a sophisticated and falsifiable-looking detail rather than a vague gesture at paradise.
-On the geological side, the Levantine Basin is a genuinely active subduction and salt-tectonic setting in which subsidence of once-higher ground is plausible and in which the erasure of evidence is essentially guaranteed by twelve meters of silt.
+On the textual side, the Urantia Book makes a specific, internally consistent, and self consciously naturalistic geographic claim, and it volunteers that the four heads of the river in Genesis were later confused with the rivers of a different garden, which is a sophisticated and testable detail rather than a vague gesture at paradise.
+On the geological side, the Levantine Basin is a genuinely active subduction and salt tectonic setting in which subsidence of ground that once stood higher is plausible and in which the erasure of evidence is essentially guaranteed by twelve meters of silt.
 On the classical side, the most defensible reading is that a real submergence event in the right zone could have seeded the Atlantis tradition, while the academic consensus that Plato wrote allegory stands, and the expedition's emendations remain its own argument rather than a philological result.
-On the field side, the expeditions have produced a suggestive setting and a great deal of ambiguity, one honest negative camera result, and a natural counter-explanation for the most striking features.
+On the field side, the expeditions have produced a suggestive setting and a great deal of ambiguity, one honest negative camera result, and a natural counter explanation for the most striking features.

 That is convergence without confirmation.
 The revealed geography and the independent geology do not contradict each other, and in places they fit together with a closeness that is worth noticing.
 But a fit is not a finding.
 Until a core or an independent survey returns something that only a human installation could produce, the right posture is the one the Urantia Book adopts toward the submergence itself, to regard the open question as a natural occurrence still awaiting its evidence.
 I would rather hand you that real question than a manufactured certainty, because the question is the honest part, and it is also the interesting one.